eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 ## Model *nonInteracting*

 This is a very basic walking model.
 Pedestrians walk bidirectionally along normal edges and “jump” across intersections.
-They maybe either be configured to complete a walk in a fixed amount of time or to move along the edges with a fixed speed.
+They may either be configured to complete a walk in a fixed amount of time or to move along the edges with a fixed speed.
 No interaction between pedestrians and vehicles or other pedestrians takes place.
 This model has a very high